 facilities and benefits of membership of The Questors, including free

-tickets to all productions year-round (except the Christmas panto).
+tickets to all productions year-round (except the Christmas panto and visiting companies).

 Why take this course at The Questors?

 The Questors is not just a training academy but a fully-operational theatre complex, which produces and performs plays nearly every week of the year.
 Whilst studying you’ll be exposed to the casts and crews of different productions and get opportunities to work backstage on productions.